brs80/hash-puzzle/README.md

       }

-# why it doesn't work
-Many strings can hash to the same hashcode.
-Also there are 4,782,969 (9^7) possible strings with the given set. using the performance equation it would **roughly** take
+there are 4,782,969 (9^7) possible strings with the given set. using the performance equation it would **roughly** take